deephaven/deephaven-core/py/client/docs/source/examples.rst

 case of implementing
 :py:class:`TableListener <pydeephaven.ticking.TableListener>`
-TableListener, the caller needs to implement :py:func:`on_update <pydeephaven.ticking.TableListener.on_error>` and
+TableListener, the caller needs to implement :py:func:`on_update <pydeephaven.ticking.TableListener.on_update>` and optionally
-:py:func:`on_update <pydeephaven.ticking.TableListener.on_error>`
+:py:func:`on_error <pydeephaven.ticking.TableListener.on_error>`

 as shown in the example::

     import time
-    from pydeephaven import Session
-    from pydeephaven_ticking import TableListener, TableUpdate, listen
+    from pydeephaven import Session, TableListener, TableUpdate, listen

     session = Session()
     table = session.time_table(period=1000000000).update(formulas=["Col1 = i % 2"])